-Monday, January 7, 2019
+Monday, October 14, 2019

-\"One Community is open sourcing and free-sharing permaculture community building with DIY-replicable designs covering all aspects of sustainable living.
-This includes food, energy, housing, education, for-profit and non-profit economic design, social architecture, fulfilled living, global stewardship practices, and more.
-We call this living and creating for The Highest Good of All.
-This is the January 6, 2019 edition (#302) of our weekly progress update detailing our team’s development and accomplishments.\"
+\"A new paradigm for eco-living is possible and needed.
+Global establishment is possible if we can make it easy enough, affordable enough, and desirable enough to spread on its own.
+One Community is facilitating this through open source tools, tutorials, and DIY resources covering food, energy, housing, education, for-profit and non-profit economic design, social architecture, fulfilled living, global stewardship practices, and more.
+This is the October 6th, 2019 edition (#341) of our weekly progress update detailing our team’s development and accomplishments.\"

-Tuesday, January 1, 2019
+Tuesday, October 1, 2019

 Great suggestions: 1.
 Boycott all fast food places that sell industrial chemical-based food, including Impossible Burger and Beyond Meat that use GMOs, chemicals, and monocultures.
 2. Drink coffee only if it\'s in a washable and reusable container.
 3. Refuse to take the children to any athletic event more than 1 hour away.
 4. Plant a garden in a backyard.
 Borrow one if necessary.
 5. Don\'t eat any prepackaged, processed food; eat only whole foods that you prepare yourself in your own kitchen; eat left-overs for lunch; take it with you to work. \"Bring lunch to work day.\" 6.
 For one year, cancel all vacations that require air travel and instead visit 5 local points of interest (museums, farms, nature spots, etc.).
 7. Volunteer at a local farm: dig fence post holes, chop thistles, build fence.
 8. Build a solarium on your house so you can grow produce year-round and enjoy passive solar heat.
 9. Do not spend more than $200 on clothes per year per person.
 10. G

 Monday, September 30, 2019